 My research uses a variety of types of seismic data to understand the structure of the crust and upper mantle, primarily in subduction zones.
+These results can provide valuable constraints on physical properties of the Earth that are needed to understand the behavior of subduction processes.
 Current research questions that I am interested in include:

-- What are the scales of heterogeneity in the seismic structure of a plate interface in a subduction zone, and how do the structures along the plate interface influence variations in seismogenic behavior (perhaps inferred from geodetic data, seismicity, friction experiments, etc)?
+- What is the seismic structure of a plate interface in a subduction zone, and how do the structures and compositions along the plate interface influence variations in seismic slip behavior (e.g. megathrust earthquakes, episodic tremor and slow slip, aseismic slip)?

-- How can we use seismic results to constrain the thermal and compositional state of an oceanic plate outboard of the trench to develop more realistic geodynamic models of subduction?
+- How can we use seismic results to constrain the thermal and compositional state of oceanic lithosphere and asthenosphere outboard of the trench to develop more realistic geodynamic models of subduction?

 More details on ongoing and recent projects can be found below.

 Imaging the Plate Interface in the Cascadia Seismogenic Zone

 The Cascadia subduction zone has historically produced up to M 9 megathrust earthquakes; however, there is much uncertainty about the structure of the plate interface within the locked zone and its relationship to seismogenic processes.
 We use receiver functions from OBS stations deployed on the continental shelf off the coast of Washington and a ship-to-shore wide-angle seismic reflection dataset to investigate the seismic structure of the plate interface within the broadly defined locked zone.
 I am interested in using these results to better understand the scale of heterogeneity along the plate interface and the potential role of fluids and sediments in influencing seismic behavior along the megathrust.

 Broad Plate Structures of the Cascadia Subduction Zone